Hire in Greece

-Within the period specified by the legislation, the signed termination document by both parties must be submitted to the ERGANI electronic system.
+- Within the period specified by the legislation, the signed termination document by both parties must be submitted to the ERGANI electronic system.

 For dismissal with prior notice, the notice period depends on the employee’s years of service as follows:

-Up to 12 months of employment – no notice
+- Up to 12 months of employment – no notice

-1-2 years of employment – 1 months’ notice
+- 1-2 years of employment – 1 months’ notice

-2-5 years of employment – 2 months’ notice
+- 2-5 years of employment – 2 months’ notice

-5-10 years of employment – 3 months’ notice
+- 5-10 years of employment – 3 months’ notice

-> 10 full years – 4 months’ notice
+- > 10 full years – 4 months’ notice

 Severance payment is a requirement for the validity of dismissal, both for dismissal with notice and dismissal without notice.

-Post-Termination Restraints / Restricitive Covenants
+Post-Termination Restraints / Restrictive Covenants

-it is limited in terms of time, geographical area, activity or business sector
+- it is limited in terms of time, geographical area, activity or business sector

-a reasonable compensation is agreed upon and paid to the employee
+- a reasonable compensation is agreed upon and paid to the employee

-the contract is terminated on the agreed date, without notice or severance;
+- The contract is terminated on the agreed date (without notice or severance).

-Unlimited renewal of fixed-term contracts is permitted if justified.
+Unlimited renewal of fixed-term contracts is permitted, if justified.

 Tax and Social Security Information for Employers in Greece

 Personal Income Tax

-These are 3 types of employment-related taxes:
+These are three types of employment-related taxes:

-1. Salary tax
+- Salary tax

-2. Solidarity levy
+- Solidarity levy

-3. Severance payment tax
+- Severance payment tax

 1. Salary Tax